thxrion/smoothie/README.md

 ## Bugs

-If you encounter any bugs please create an Issue or reach me [Telegram](https://t.me/thxr1on)
+If you encounter any bugs please create an Issue or reach me: [Telegram](https://t.me/thxr1on)